itext/certomancer-as-a-service/README.md

 This JUnit rule loads test scenarios from the classpath (the above invocation would look for a resource named `certomancer/typical-ocsp-scenario.yml`).

 The configuration URL to use is read off from the `CERTOMANCER_CONFIG_URL` environment variable.
 Tests that depend on a `CertomancerResource` will be ignored if said environment variable is not set.

+## Disclaimer

+This is an experimental tool, not an iText product.
+It is provided to the community under the terms of the MIT license (see [LICENSE](LICENSE)) on an as-is basis.